 Treatment of Posttraumatic Stress Disorder (PTSD)

-This program offers individual treatment for people who have experienced a traumatic event in adulthood more than one month ago and continue to experience posttraumatic stress reactions that cause them distress and interfere with their daily functioning.
+This program offers individual treatment for people who have experienced a traumatic event in adulthood more than one month ago and continue to experience post-traumatic stress reactions that cause-distress and interfere with daily functioning.

-To be eligible for this treatment program you must have been experiencing posttraumatic stress reactions for longer than one month after the event.
+To be eligible for this treatment program you need to have experienced post-traumatic stress reactions for longer than one month after the event.

 As with our other treatment programs, this program is based on Cognitive Behaviour Therapy (CBT).
 Many international studies have concluded that this form of treatment is the best treatment for PTSD.
 The aim of this study is to examine new ways of enhancing existing CBT treatments.

-The current treatment program involves 9 weekly sessions, each lasting approximately 1 ½ hours.
+The current treatment program involves 9 weekly one-on-one sessions with an experienced clinical psychologist, each lasting approximately 1 ½ hours.

 If you are seeking treatment for domestic violence, please contact the Domestic Violence Line on 1800 656 463.